gvwilson/fiction/in-heck/index.md

 And where is he?
 *How* is he?"

-The stork bot clacked its shears.
+The storkbot clacked its shears.
 The other bots twitched, wriggled, or blinked in turn so that a wave ran through them.
 "Central is holding him in one of its operational centers—the place you call Heck.